bilogub/Chirrup/README.md

 - `fieldName: String` is passed to `callback` if such is provided as the last argument
 - `value` to be validated
 - `rules` [validation types](#validationType) to validate value with
 - and optional `callback` which runs no matter what if passed as an argument.
-It gets the `errors` array and the field name(`field` below) or just one error - it depends on callback type:
+It gets the `errors` array and the field name(`field` below in Examples section) or just one error - it depends on callback type:
 ```swift
   public typealias validationCallback       = (errors: [ValidationRule],  fieldName: String) -> ()
   public typealias validationCallbackSingle = (error:  ValidationRule?,   fieldName: String) -> ()